You Got the Love

-"You Got the Love" is a song by British songwriting team The Source featuring American singer-songwriter Candi Staton.
+"You Got the Love" is a song by British songwriting team the Source featuring American singer Candi Staton.
 Originally released in 1986, the song was remixed and re-released in 1991, 1997, and 2006.
-It reached number three on the UK Singles Chart, number two on the UK Dance Singles Chart and number one on the UK Club Chart.
+It has reached number three on the UK Singles Chart, number two on the UK Dance Singles Chart and number one on the UK Club Chart.